 Financial Support for Cost of Attendance

-The education of Knight-Hennessy Scholars is funded for any graduate degree(s) at Stanford to which you are admitted at the time of your selection as a scholar.
-The Knight-Hennessy Scholars program funds up to the first three years of your graduate education, and if your degree program exceeds three years — such as an MD or PhD program, or a Stanford dual- or joint-degree program — then your Stanford home department(s) will fund the remainder of your education to the extent consistent with its standard funding commitment for that program.
-(That means, for example, five years for some PhDs and six years for others.)
+The education of Knight-Hennessy Scholars is funded for up to three years for any graduate degree(s) at Stanford to which you are admitted at the time you are selected as a scholar.
+If your degree program exceeds three years — such as an MD or PhD program, or a Stanford dual- or joint-degree program — then your Stanford home department(s) will fund the remainder of your education to the extent consistent with its standard funding commitment for that program.
+(That means, for example, your program may fund you for one additional year for some PhDs and three additional years for others.)

 During each of the first three years of graduate study, Knight-Hennessy Scholars receive:

-- a stipend for living and academic expenses (such as room and board, books, academic supplies, instructional materials, local transportation, and reasonable personal expenses), and
+- a stipend for living and academic expenses (such as room and board, books, academic supplies, instructional materials, local transportation, and reasonable personal expenses)

-- a travel stipend intended to cover an economy-class ticket for one annual trip to and from Stanford.
+- a travel grant intended to cover an economy-class ticket for one annual trip to and from Stanford

-- NOTE: Knight-Hennessy Scholars also may apply for supplemental funds to support academic endeavors (e.g. conference travel).
+- NOTE: Knight-Hennessy Scholars also may access supplemental funds to support academic enrichment (e.g., conference travel).

 Additional Funding for Special Situations

-If you engage in optional research projects during the summer, the Knight-Hennessy Scholars program can provide summer funding.
-In addition, Knight-Hennessy Scholars pursuing positive impact through social entrepreneurship may be eligible to apply for seed funding.
+If you engage in optional research projects during the summer, the Knight-Hennessy Scholars program may provide summer funding, through separate application.
+In addition, Knight-Hennessy Scholars pursuing positive impact through social ventures may be eligible to apply for seed funding.

 What is Not Covered